BurkovBA/BurkovBA.github.io/content/blog/2021-09-10-1/index.md

 Then it turns out that if we were to project any $d$-dimensional vector on a lower-dimensional (i.e. $k$-dimensional) basis, constituted by those gaussian vectors, the projection would preserve the length of that vector pretty well (the error in it decays very fast with increase in dimensionality $k$ of this lower-dimensional space).
 Moreover, the projection would also preserve the distances between vectors and angles between them.

 How so?
-This fact follows from the fact that the error in length, introduced by a random projection, has our good old [Chi-square distribution](/2021-06-09-1/), and we already know that its tails decay very fast.
+This follows from the fact that the error in length, introduced by a random projection, has our good old [Chi-square distribution](/2021-06-09-1/), and we already know that its tails decay very fast.

+The structure of the proof is as follows:

+1. You'll have to trust me on the fact that the length of the random projection is Chi-square-distributed.
+I'll show that probability that $\chi^2_k(x) > k + \epsilon k$, where $\epsilon$ is a small number, decays at least exponentially with the growth of $k$ fast after it passes its mean (lemma on bounds of Chi-square).

+2. Then I'll show that the length of random projection vector $y = Ax$ is indeed Chi-squared-distributed, and, thus, projection operation preserves the length of vector x, i.e. ${\Vert x \Vert}_{l_2} = {\Vert y \Vert}_{l_2}$ with arbitrarily high probability.

+3. Then I'll finally derive the Johnson-Lindenstrauss theorem from the norm preservation lemma.

+4. As a bonus I shall prove that not only norms/lengths are preserved by random projections, but inner products/angles as well.

 ### Lemma (on bounds of Chi-squared distribution tails)